 Centric Health , whose registered address is Centric Health , 3rd Floor North block, Rockfield Medical Campus, Balally, Dundrum, Dublin 16 is the company that controls and is responsible for personal data that is collected in relation to your healthcare.
 If you have any queries in relation to the processing of your personal data, we have appointed a data protection officer that you can contact as follows: by post at Data Protection Officer, , 3rd Floor North block, Rockfield Medical Campus, Balally, Dundrum, Dublin 16 or by email at DPO@centrichealth.ie

-Managing your information
+Managing your Information

-- Upon receipt of a signed Registration Form we use this data to communicate with you in the interests of your own healthcare but will not forward it to anyone else without your express consent.
+- Upon receipt of a signed Registration Form we use this data to communicate with you in the interests of your own healthcare but will not forward it to anyone else without your expressed consent.
 With your consent we can send you appointment reminders and test results.